CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/UserAgents.md

 ## In practice

-It's usually trivial to add user agent headers to your API requests.
+It's trivial to add user agent headers to your API requests.
 All HTTP request libraries offer some means of appending the user agent header to your requests.
 ### Python library

 If you use the Meraki [Python library](pythonLibrary.md), then simply pass the kwarg `caller` in your session definition.